evergreen-innovations/focal-labview/README.md

 ## To use Sourcetree/Github desktop

-Labview provides a Merge and Diff tool which can be integrated with Sourcecontrol GUIs.
+Labview provides a Merge and Diff tool which can be integrated with source control GUIs.
 To do this in Sourcetree,

 * Download LVMerge and LVDiff shell scripts
 * Place them at C:\Program Files\Git\bin